karpathy/llm.c/dev/eval/README.md

 The starting point is a `.bin` file trained by llm.c.
 We now have to export it to a huggingface model and then evaluate it.

 To export the model, use [export_hf.py](export_hf.py).
 See its documentation up top.
-Eample usage, from this directory:
+Example usage, from this directory:

 ```bash
 cd dev/eval